 90. What are delta waves?

-Brain waves that are normally seen only when a person is asleep.
-If seen in an awake person, could have a brain abnormality.
+These are brain waves that are normally seen only when a person is asleep.
+If seen in an awake person, it could be an indication of an abnormality.

 91. What is sleep?

-The state of unconsciousness in which adequate stimulus can arouse and wake the person to consciousness.
-The brain is still active and processing information during sleep.
+The state of unconsciousness in which adequate stimulus can arouse and wake a person to consciousness.

 92. What does it mean to be awake?

-To be conscious, alert, attentive, and mindful of the surroundings.
+To be conscious, alert, attentive, and mindful of surroundings

 93. What is a coma?

-A state of unconscious, but even intense stimuli will not wake the person.
+A state of unconsciousness that even intense stimuli will not wake a person

 Morning is when REM lasts the longest, and REM is when one experiences the most dreaming.

-101. Has the available evidence shown that bilevel pressure is associated with better patient compliance than the conventional CPAP?
+98. Has the available evidence shown that bilevel pressure is associated with better patient compliance than conventional CPAP?